nkh/ftl/README_ftl.md

 ftl is Written in Bash, Bash packs a punch (sometimes it punches you).

-I wanted a file manager that would use tmux and give "live" preview. it matches well with a tiling manager,
+I wanted a file manager that would use tmux and give "live" preview.
+It matches well with a tiling manager,

 #DEPENDENCIES